-Although you are entitled to call a lawyer, if the police believe you are under the influence of illegal drugs, you will probably be processed, including a blood evaluation and breathalyzer test before you get your telephone call.
+Although you are entitled to call a lawyer, if the police believe you are under the influence of illegal drugs, you will probably be processed—including a blood evaluation and breathalyzer test—before you get your telephone call.

-The fastest way to get released from jail is to either have the bail cash in hand or call a Kansas City bail bondsman since they have access to resources that regular citizens do not.
+The fastest way to get released from jail is to either have the bail cash in hand or call a bail bond agent since they have access to resources that regular citizens do not.

 FAQ About Bail Bondsman KCMO

 You or your family will be required to put down a non-refundable 10-percent of the bail, and the agent will guarantee the entire amount to the court.
 Depending on your credit history, they may require collateral or a co-signer.

-What Do Bondsman in Kansas City Missouri Do?
+What do Bondsman in Kansas City, Missouri Do?

 If you cannot pay that amount yourself, you can contact a bondsman to post your bail.
-You pay 10-percent, and he or she guarantees the rest.
+You pay 10-percent, and they guarantee the rest.
 Although the 10-percent is non-refundable, it is easier for most people to collect that amount than the entire bail.

 A commercial bond agent might be able to get you or your loved one released faster than the public bail bond system.
 Contact the jail regarding the length of time their system takes to process bail and call private bondsmen to compare.
 The 16th Circuit Court has a list of qualified bail bondsmen.

-Do You Need a Bail Bondsman Kansas City MO?
+Do You Need a Bail Bondsman?

 If you have been wrongfully detained, a Missouri law firm may be able to get your charges dropped so you will be released immediately.
 Although this is unlikely, it may pave the way to being released through your own recognizance.

 Typically, the judge will only grant to release you on your own recognizance if you are charged with a low-level crime.
 They do not consider you a threat to others or a flight risk.
 If these are not options, bail bonds are the best choice.